BurlingtonCodeAcademy/jsi-march-2022-notes/week-02/common-operators.md

   - Add a value to `string` using `+=`, what is the value of `string`?
   - What is the value of `string` if you use `-=` instead?

+Note that `const` is a constant variable that must stay the same; it can’t be changed.

 ## The Ternary Operator

 The **ternary** operator is the only **trinary** operator in JavaScript